Algiers tramway: 2002-2011: Initial planning and construction

 Plans to return trams to Algiers in a modern form were first introduced by the Algerian government in 2002, as part of an economic recovery package.
 Feasibility studies for the new project were carried out by the French companies Semaly (now Egis Rail) and Ingérop, with two lines being planned: an eastern line from Ruisseau in the city centre to Bordj El Kiffan, and a western line from the city centre to Bab-el-Oued and Aïn Bénian.
 Of the two lines, the eastern line was given the highest priority.
+On December 22, 2005, the déclaration d'utilité publique of the tramway was officially approved.

 In February 2006, the Entreprise Métro d'Alger (EMA) awarded the contract for project and construction management of the eastern line to a consortium of Systra and RATP Dev.
 Later, in June 2006, the EMA awarded the contract for construction of the tramway to the Mediterrail consortium of Alstom, Todini, and ETRHB Haddad.
 Civil engineering works on the tramway would be carried out by Todini and ETRHB Haddad, while Alstom would supply the tram vehicles, the signalling system, and would carry out the laying of track as a turnkey project.

 Construction on the line began in March 2007, and the line was planned to open in 2009.
 However, over the course of construction, several problems arose concerning both land compensation for local residents, and the rerouting (and in some cases complete renewal) of utility networks such as those of water and electricity that lay along the route.
 As a result of these problems, commissioning of the tramway was delayed several times.